hjkgrp/starter-hugo-research-group/content/tutorials/2017-10-02-molsimplify-tutorial-7-easy-ligand-functionalization-molsimplify/index.md

 **Decorating a single site in multiple ligands:**

-Additions to multiple liga1nds can be done by giving a list of SMILES and locations, separated by a space.
+Additions to multiple ligands can be done by giving a list of SMILES and locations, separated by a space.
 We will demonstrate how this would work with the following example, where we have given 3 different pyridine molecules as ligands:

 `molsimplify -core Fe -lig pyridine pyridine pyridine chloride -ligocc 1 1 2 2 -decoration Cl CO -decoration_index 7 9`